-- 1. Students are supposed to actively participate in every educational activity that the institute offers irrespective of whether the activities are compulsory or not.
+- 1. Students are supposed to actively participate in every educational activity that the School offers irrespective of whether the activities are compulsory or not.
 This concerns not only lectures and working groups but also the making of course evaluations. - 2.
 Participation in educational activities is compulsory when it concerns a practical for which participation in the corresponding practical exercise is necessary for taking the examination. - 3.
-The course book for each course states: - a. for which educational activities participation is compulsory because it concerns a practical as outlined above; - b. which educational activities are directly linked to the learning goals and therefore part of the examination; - c. which assessment criteria are used for the above mentioned educational activities.
+The course book for each course states: - a. for which educational activities participation is compulsory because it concerns a practical as outlined above; - b. which educational activities are directly linked to the learning goals and therefore part of the examination; - c. which assessment criteria are used for the above mentioned educational activities. - 4.
+All courses are evaluated at the end of the course.